IgniteUI/igniteui-angular/src/buttonGroup/README.md

-# igxButtonGroup
+# igx-ButtonGroup

-The **igxButtonGroup** component aims at providing a button group functionality to developers that also allow horizontal/vertical alignment, single/multiple selection with toggling.
-The igxButtounGroup component makes use of the igxButton directive.
+The **igx-ButtonGroup** component aims at providing a button group functionality to developers that also allow horizontal/vertical alignment, single/multiple selection with toggling.
+The igx-ButtounGroup component makes use of the igxButton directive.

 # Usage
 ```html